Thomas Dewing: Career

 Upon his return to the United States from France in 1878, Dewing returned to Boston.
 The following year he painted Morning, a composition of two women dressed in Renaissance gowns, which is said by biographer Ross C. Anderson to have the quality of Pre-Raphaelite paintings and emotion of a James McNeill Whistler work.
-He began teaching at the Art Students League of New York in 1881, the same year he married Maria Oakley.
+He began teaching at the Art Students League of New York in 1881, the same year he married Maria Oakey.

 He is best known for his tonalist paintings, a genre of American art that was rooted in English Aestheticism.
 Dewing's preferred vehicle of artistic expression is the refined, aristocratic female figure situated in a moody and dreamlike surrounding.
 Often seated playing instruments, writing letters, or simply communicating with one another, Dewing's sensitively portrayed figures have a detachment from the viewer that keeps the spectator a remote witness to the scene rather than a participant.

 He was elected into the National Academy of Design in 1888.
 Dewing was a founding member of the Ten American Painters in 1898, a group of artists who seceded from the Society of American Artists in 1897.
 He joined the Society of Landscape Painters, founded in 1899, where he was more aligned with other Tonalist artists.
 Among his awards were medals at the Paris Exhibition (1889), at Chicago (1893), at Buffalo (1901) and at St Louis (1904).

 Key collectors of his works were John Gellatly and Charles Lang Freer.